kuma35/thinking-forth-jp/sphinx/chapter3.rst

    to the “egg master object” is no problem.
 Smalltalk works by adding methods to known classes, you don’t even need to subclass them.
 You can look inside an object and its source code whenever you want.
 And table driven method dispatching can be quite efficient.
+Paysan

 Summary
 =======